zhyuhan/prisma-string-datetime/README.md

 Each post contains a different mixture of regular strings and ISO 8601 formatted strings.

-- Post 1 only has regular strings
+- Post 1 only has regular strings, this is of type `List<String>`
-- Post 2 contains a single datetime string
+- Post 2 contains a single datetime string, this is of type `List<DateTime>`
-- Post 3 contains multiple datetime strings
+- Post 3 contains multiple datetime strings, this is also of type `List<DateTime>`
-- Post 4 contains one of each
+- Post 4 contains one of each, this is of type `List<String | DateTime>`

 The first 3 posts are inserted successfully, and only post 4 fails.